Skip to main content

 More information about our Introduction to Analogue workshops can be found here or in the information sheets below.

-Book Darkroom One
+Book Darkroom 1

-Book Darkroom Two
+Book Darkroom 2

-Book Darkroom Three
+Book Darkroom 3

-Introduction to Analogue 2 (Intermediate)
+Introduction to Analogue (Intermediate)

-Processing 35mm Film
+Processing Medium Format Film

 © Felix Hall Close / Introduction to Analogue